tim-janik/beast/README.md

 ([LADSPA](http://wikipedia.org/wiki/LADSPA)),
 multitrack editing, unlimited undo, real-time synthesis, MIDI and various free audio codecs.
+Bse is the Beast Sound Engine, a library providing the synthesis and audio functions used by Beast.

 * For a full description, visit the project page: http://beast.testbit.eu